 I hope this guide has been of help for all you enthusiasts.
-Please don't hesitate to contact me with comments, questions or arguments, and thank you for taking the time to read a quite large article.
+Please don't hesitate to contact me with comments, questions, or arguments, and thank you for taking the time to read a quite long article.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 otis on June 21, 2019:

 empowering tips.love them and thanks